 For each payment due within the TASC, where appropriate, the JTS shall draft the invoice and submit it to the OS.
 If there is a Financial Officer within the JTS, it will be his or her responsibility to ensure that invoices are dully prepared and submitted.

-All invoices shall be verified by the OS and submitted to the DEU for approval and processing.
+All invoices shall be checked by the OS and submitted to the DEU for approval and processing.

 Amendments to the TASC can be initiated either by the JTS or the OS, as needed.
 The submission of requests for amendments shall be the responsibility of the OS.
 When initiated by the OS, relevant input may be solicited from the JTS (e.g. drafting a proposal for budget re-allocations, amendments to the activity plan, etc.).